PlaidCloud/website/content/en/docs/tasks/network/validate-dual-stack.md

   loadBalancer: {}
 ```

 Create the following Service that explicitly defines `IPv6` as the first array element in `.spec.ipFamilies`.
-Kubernetes will assign a cluster IP for the Service from the IPv6 range configured `service-cluster-ip-range` and set the `.spec.ipFamilyPolicy` to `SingleStack`.
+PlaidCloud will assign a cluster IP for the Service from the IPv6 range configured `service-cluster-ip-range` and set the `.spec.ipFamilyPolicy` to `SingleStack`.

 {{< codenew file="service/networking/dual-stack-ipfamilies-ipv6.yaml" >}}